Bastardkb/bastardkb.github.io/_includes/customize_keyboard.md

 The Bastard Keyboards come with a range of features, and it's also easy to customize them.
 On this page you will find additional information on how to use them and make them your own.

 # Daily use

+## Default keymap

+You can find pictures of the default keymaps on the [default keymaps page][keymaps].

+Alternatively, you can also plug in your keyboard and visualize the keymap using VIA (see VIA section).

 ## Using the trackball / trackpad

 If you prefer a video, how to use your trackball/trackpad keyboard is detailed here: [video](https://www.youtube.com/watch?v=XjFAvW-78bE).